janoside/btc-rpc-explorer/README.md

 * Search to directly navigate to transactions or blocks
 * Mempool summary, showing unconfirmed transaction counts by fee level
 * RPC Browser to explore all of the RPC commands available from your node
-* RPC Terminal to send arbitrary commands to your node
+* RPC Terminal to send commands to your node
+* Currently supports BTC, LTC.
+Support for any Bitcoin-RPC-protocol-compliant coin can be added easily.

 # Getting started

+The below instructions are geared toward BTC, but can be adapted easily to other coins.

 ## Prerequisites